-Christopher R. Concannon has served as Executive Vice President of Transaction Services since October 2003 and joined Nasdaq as Executive Vice President of Strategy and Business Development in May 2003.
+Christopher R. Concannon has served as Executive Vice President of Transaction Services U.S. since February 2008.
+Prior to the combination with OMX, Mr. Concannon served as Executive Vice President Transaction Services from October 2003 and joined Nasdaq as Executive Vice President of Strategy and Business Development in May 2003.
 Before joining Nasdaq, Mr. Concannon worked from 2002 to 2003 at Instinet, a holding company that operated an alternative trading system and whose subsidiaries provided global agency and other brokerage services.
 Mr. Concannon served most recently as President of Instinet Clearing Services, Inc. From 1999 to 2002, Mr. Concannon worked at Island ECN, Inc., an alternative trading system, in several positions including Special Counsel and Vice President of Business Development.
-Mr. Concannon was an associate attorney at Morgan, Lewis and Bockius, LLP from 1997 to 1999 and served as an attorney with the U.S. Securities and Exchange Commission from 1995 to 1997.
+Mr. Concannon was an associate attorney at Morgan, Lewis and Bockius, LLP from 1997 to 1999 and served as an attorney with the SEC from 1995 to 1997.

-Anna M. Ewing has served as Executive Vice President of Operations & Technology and Chief Information Officer since December 2005.
+Anna M. Ewing has served as Executive Vice President of Global Software Development since February 2008 and Chief Information Officer since December 2005.
+Prior to the combination with OMX, Ms. Ewing served as Executive Vice President of Operations & Technology since December 2005.
 Previously, she served as Senior Vice President of Technology Services in Nasdaq's Operations & Technology Group since October 2000.
-Before joining Nasdaq, Ms. Ewing was Managing Director, Electronic Commerce at CIBC World Markets in New York.
+Before joining Nasdaq, Ms. Ewing was Managing Director, Electronic Commerce at CIBC World Markets in New York and Toronto, where she served as Managing Director of Global Applications Services and as a founding member of CIBC.com.
+Before that, Ms. Ewing served as Vice President at Merrill Lynch, where she held various leadership positions within the Corporate and Institutional Client Group Technology Division, including Global Head of Institutional Client Technology, Global Head of Financial Futures and Options Technology, Global Head of Prime Brokerage Technology and Regional Head of Technology at Merrill Lynch Canada.

-Adena T. Friedman has served as Executive Vice President of Data Products since January 2002.
-In October 2003, Ms. Friedman assumed additional responsibilities as head of Corporate Strategy.
+Adena T. Friedman has served as Executive Vice President of Corporate Strategy and Global Data Products since February 2008.
+Prior to the combination with OMX, Ms. Friedman served as Executive Vice President of Data Products since January 2002 and head of Corporate Strategy since October 2003.
 Previously, Ms. Friedman served as Senior Vice President of Nasdaq Data Products from January 2001 to January 2002, Vice President of OTC Bulletin Board, Mutual Fund Quotation Service and NasdaqTrader.com from January 2000 to January 2001, Director of OTC Bulletin Board and Mutual Fund Quotation Service from August 1997 to January 2000 and Marketing Manager overseeing our marketing efforts to broker-dealers from April 1995 to August 1997.
 Ms. Friedman joined Nasdaq in 1993.
+Ms. Friedman is a member of the board of directors of DIFX.